HelielSouza/CRUD/README.md

 ## CRUD

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to the my CRUD aplication.

 ## Folder Structure